Misako Yasui

-Early life
+Early life and education

 Once completing her studies at New York University, Ms. Yasui joined McKinsey & Company in Tokyo, serving as a business analyst.
 She formulated corporate strategies in the areas of marketing, product development, sales strategies and organization restructuring.
 She then joined Misumi Group Inc. and led a team that launched a new food service business entity､that became a model for others.

 Yasui then became an independent consultant helping corporations and local governments.
 At that time, she worked as an advisor for "the Office of City Management Reform" of the City of Osaka and then as a Special Advisor for Osaka Prefectural Government.
-She first collaborated with Toru Hashimoto, the former Governor of Osaka and the current Mayor of Osaka.
+She first collaborated with Toru Hashimoto, the former governor of Osaka and the current mayor of Osaka.
 Yasui became determined to follow Hashimoto into politics.

 She started a master's degree program at Hitotsubashi University's School of International and Public Policy, interrupting her studies to run for office.
 She completed the program in 2012.